Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Main Results

 \subsubsection{Neural vs. Baselines}

 When comparing neural-based rankers with lexical methods, we observe that the results from neural-based rankers significantly outperform those from BM25 or QLM when the Boolean query alone is used to rank candidate documents.
-There are only two exceptions: one in CLEF-2018 when comparing the rank of the last relevant document (Last\_rel), and the other in CLEF-2019-dta when comparing Recall@1\%.
-Even in these instances, although higher performance was achieved, it did not reach statistical significance.
-These results highlight the substantial potential and effectiveness of neural-based rankers for using neural rankers for boolean-driven screening prioritisation.
+There are only two exceptions: one in CLEF-2018 when comparing the rank of the last relevant document (Last\_rel), and the other in CLEF-2019-DTA when comparing Recall@1\%.
+Even in these instances, although higher effectiveness was achieved, it did not reach statistical significance.
+These results highlight the substantial potential of neural rankers for boolean-driven screening prioritisation.

 When we compare our approach to the CLF method, which also only uses Boolean queries for screening prioritisation, we find that our methods exhibit statistically higher effectiveness (except for WSS95 at CLEF-2017 and WSS100 at CLEF-2018).
-However, the margin is narrower than methods like BM25 or QLM.
+However, the margin is narrower than for methods like BM25 or QLM.
 Similarly, our methods consistently achieved higher effectiveness over the best participation runs from CLEF.
 However, similar to the previous comparison, the margin is narrower than when compared to BM25 or QLM, and the difference is not statistically significant in terms of MAP, except for the topics in the CLEF-2018 dataset.
-While our approach only used the Boolean query for screening prioritisation, the top CLEF entries typically utilised additional input sources, such as the final title of the review, which again show that the neural method could be beneficial to screening prioritisation.
+While our approach only used the Boolean query for screening prioritisation, the top CLEF entries typically utilised additional input sources, such as the final title of the review, which again shows that the neural method could be beneficial to screening prioritisation.